elves/elvish.io/src/ref/language.md

 12
 ```

-After force shadowing, you can still access the variable in the outer scope using the `up:` pseudo-namespace:
+After force shadowing, you can still access the variable in the outer scope
+using the `up:` pseudo-namespace, which always **skips** the innermost scope:

 ```elvish-transcript
 ~> x = 12